mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 [JavaScript DOM API]: https://www.w3.org/TR/html51/dom.html

 ### What you'll need to know

+Before we get started, there are a few prerequisites.

 First, since I'm going to focus on JavaScript in this series, I have to make the assumption that you have some understanding of HTML and CSS already.
 If you need